pypeit/PypeIt/doc/pypeit_par.rst

 ``overscan_par``          int, list                                         ..
 5, 65                          Parameters for the overscan subtraction.
 For 'chebyshev' or 'polynomial', set overcan_par = order; for 'savgol', set overscan_par = order, window size ; for 'median', set overscan_par = None or omit the keyword.
 ``rmcompact``             bool                                              ..
 True                           Remove compact detections in LA cosmics routine
 ``satpix``                str                                               ``reject``, ``force``, ``nothing``                                   ``reject``                     Handling of saturated pixels.
 Options are: reject, force, nothing
+``scale_to_mean``         bool                                              ..
+False                          If True, scale the input images to have the same mean before combining.
 ``scattlight``            :class:`~pypeit.par.pypeitpar.ScatteredLightPar`  ..                                                                   `ScatteredLightPar Keywords`_  Scattered light subtraction parameters.
 ``shot_noise``            bool                                              ..
 True                           Use the bias- and dark-subtracted image to calculate and include electron count shot noise in the image processing error budget
 ``sigclip``               int, float                                        ..
 4.5                            Sigma level for rejection in LA cosmics routine